Skydance Media: Skydance New Media

-Skydance New Media is a video game development studio founded by Skydance on November 18, 2019, led by Amy Hennig.
+Skydance New Media was a video game development studio founded by Skydance on November 18, 2019, led by Amy Hennig.

 In October 2021, the studio announced a planned collaboration with Marvel Entertainment for an action-adventure game.
 In April 2022, it was announced that Lucasfilm Games would collaborate making a game based in the Star Wars universe.
 There has been speculation that the game will be a revival of Project Ragtag which was also led by Henning.

 In August 2022, Marvel's parent corporation The Walt Disney Company announced their intentions to showcase a slate of video games based on their IP at the joint Disney & Marvel Games Showcase.
 It would happen in conjunction with the company's annual D23 Expo in person and through broadcasts on multiple streaming platforms.
 Along with the announcement, Disney said that the panel would also debut a "sneak peek" at Skydance New Media's Marvel title, which is described as being an "ensemble game".
 During the showcase on September 9, 2022, the Marvel project confirmed prior reports that it would be set during World War II.
 Also Captain America and Azzuri / Black Panther will be featured as the main characters in the ensemble, alongside Gabriel Jones of the Howling Commandos unit and Nanali, leader of the Wakandan Spy Network, while the Hydra organization would serve as the main villains.
 In March 2024, during the showcase of State of Unreal, the project was revealed to be titled Marvel 1943: Rise of Hydra with the game being powered by Unreal Engine 5.
-Release is slated for 2026.
+Release is slated for 2026, but was delayed to 2027.